0xBOBF/gnome-42-slackbuilds/SBOPKG_SETUP.md

  git clone https://github.com/0xBOBF/gnome-42-slackbuilds.git
  cp -r ./gnome-42-slackbuilds/slackbuilds ./testing/gnome
 ```
-Now enter the repo and add the new gnome repo to git so sbopkg will find it.
+Now enter the repo and add the new gnome directory to git so sbopkg will find it.
 ``` bash
  cd testing
  git add .